ptrhcpang/git/README.md

-# Simple git client
+# Simple git

 ## 0. Introduction

 ### 0.1 This project

-This is a codecrafters project that implements a small git client in Go.
+This is a codecrafters project that implements git in Go in miniature.

 There is currently no staging, so add and commit are the same.
 It is not yet possible to pull a full repository.
 These are changes I intend to make.
 I also intend to break this file up into smaller files thereafter.